ThomasDayton/lab04/README.md

 ## Create two ticket machines with differently priced tickets.
 Do calls to their showPrice methods show the same output, or different?
 How do you explain this effect?

+//They show different outputs.
+This must be because each ticket machine has their own method, created when the ticket machine was created.

 ## Modify the constructor of `TicketMachine` in the `lab04-ticket-machine` so that it no longer has a parameter.
 Instead, the price of tickets should be fixed at 1,000 cents.
 What effect does this have when you construct ticket-machine objects within BlueJ?

+//This prevents me from editing the price of the ticket machine once I construct a ticket machine object.

 ## Give the class two constructors.
 One should take a single parameter that specifies the price, and the other should take no parameter and set the price to be a default value of your choosing.
 Test your implementation by creating machines via the two different constructors.

 ## Implement a method, `empty`, that simulates the effect of removing all money from the machine.
 This method should have a `void` return type, and its body should simply set the `total` field to zero.
 Does this method need to take any parameters?
 Test your method by creating a machine, inserting some money, printing some tickets, checking the total, and then emptying the machine.
 Is the `empty` method a mutator or an accessor?

+//The method does not need to take any parameters, and is a mutator.